arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 **Option B**.

-Don't try to build large parsing machinery to handle all cases, and just **use code** to parameterize calls:
+When there is much to configure, don't try to build a large parsing machinery to handle all cases, just **use code** to parameterize calls:

 ```bash
 python -c "